yTakkar/React-Instagram-Clone-2.0/README.md

 1. [GraphicsMagick](http://www.graphicsmagick.org/) for Image-processing.

 # Usage
-1. Fork the repo and then clone it.
+1. Fork the repo and then clone it or download it.

 2. First install all dependencies:
     ```bash